-•This middleware supports CSP header syntax for MSIE 10 (X-Content-Security-Policy), Firefox and Chrome (Content-Security-Policy) and Safari (X-WebKit-CSP).

-•Enabling CSP has significant impact on browser behavior - for example inline JavaScript is disabled.
-Read Default Policy Restrictions to see how pages need to be adapted to work under CSP.

-•Browsers will log CSP violations in JavaScript console and to a remote server configured by report-uri option.
+- The special locations ('self', 'none', 'unsafe-eval', 'unsafe-inline') come without the additional single quotes in CSP_DICT and they will be automatically quoted by the middleware in the HTTP header. - The CSP_STRING on the other hand should be a verbatim copy of the HTTP header contents.
+It's not going the be processed in any way. - This middleware only sets the standard HTTP header variants (Content-Security-Policy).
+The experimental ones (X-WebKit-CSP and Content-Security-Policy) are now obsolete. - Enabling CSP has significant impact on browser behaviour for example inline JavaScript is disabled.
+Read Default Policy Restrictions to see how pages need to be adapted to work under CSP. - Browsers will log CSP violations in JavaScript console and to a remote server configured by report-uri option.
 This package provides a view (csp_report) to collect these alerts in your application.
+They can be then viewed using Django admin interface.
+For more advanced analytics try CspBuilder. - The middleware partially supports CSP 1.1 draft syntax.